zhaime/academic-Zoe/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2018-02-20"
   date_end = ""
-  description = "I am currently completing a part-time PhD investigating the effects of antipsychotic discontinuation and reduction on social cognitive ability in schizophrenia-spectrum patients"
+  description = """I am currently completing a part-time PhD investigating the effects of antipsychotic discontinuation and reduction on social cognitive ability in schizophrenia-spectrum patients"""

 +++
 [[item]]